 Eating too much fat when you are pregnant makes it easy to gain excess weight and if you are eating a lot of saturated fat (full cream dairy, fatty meats, commercial snacks such as muffins, chips or biscuits) these can cause excessively high cholesterol that can also accelerate your baby’s growth- especially when you have gestational diabetes.

-So the healthiest fat choices are olive oil and other vegetable oils (except palm), avocado, nuts, oily fish and lean meats.
+According to the site thehealthmania.com/ the healthiest fat choices are olive oil and other vegetable oils (except palm), avocado, nuts, oily fish and lean meats.

 What is so important about fibre?